 - In the first game, the home team must provide a new ball.
 The visiting team of the first game must provide a playable ball for the second game.

-In 2009 the time limit was removed from the first game.
+- There is no time limit on the first game.
 The second game will be as long as safety permits.
 In extra inning, each team will still begin with the player making the last out on second base.

 - Each batter begins with one strike and one ball for a count.